bottkars/azure-pcf-opsman-powershell/README.md

 ```Powershell
 Get-AzureRmResourceGroup pcftest  | Remove-AzureRmResourceGroup -Force
 ```
-this will remove the PCF installation. the pcfopsmanstorage ResourceGroup will remain, as you might want to re-use the images for the next installation  :smile:
+this will remove the PCF installation. the pcfopsmanstorage ResourceGroup will remain, as you might want to re-use the images for the next installation  :sunglasses:
 ### Advanced Installation

 - install PCF, Spring Dataflow and Spring Cloud Service